aosabook/500lines/pedometer/pedometer.markdown

 \aosafigure[240pt]{pedometer-images/pipeline.png}{The pipeline}{500l.pedometer.pipeline}

-In the spirit of separation of concerns, we'll write the code for each distinct component of the pipeline --- parsing, processing, and analyzing --- individually.
+In the spirit of separation of concerns, we'll write the code for each distinct component of the pipeline&mdash;parsing, processing, and analyzing&mdash;individually.

 ### Parsing